neuroprismlab/BrainEffeX/README.md

 If you have data to contribute to the app, please see the README.md file in the 'for_contributors' folder within this repository.

 ---
-### To run the BrainEffeX app locally on your computer with RStudio:
+## To run the BrainEffeX app locally on your computer with RStudio:
-ADD IN UTILS PACKAGE
 1. Clone this repository to your computer
 2. Install the Shiny package in RStudio
 3. Install the BrainEffeX Utils package in R or RStudio (for instructions on adding this package, refer to the README.md file in the [BrainEffeX_utils Repository](https://github.com/neuroprismlab/BrainEffeX_utils))
 4. Open the cloned repo directory in RStudio
 5. Open the app.R file
-6. Click 'run app' near the top right of the script window (button has a green play button)
+6. Click 'run app' button in the top-right corner of the script window to launch the app